easytarget/microPyEZfonts/Unicode/README.md

 µPython
 ```

-(You can also provide the charset as a string, via stdin or a user prompt. see the *bdf2dict* readme for more.)
+(You can also provide the charset as a string, through stdin, or with a user prompt.
+See the *bdf2dict* readme for more.)

-Now we need to prepare our font module file using `bdf2dict`.
+Now, let’s create the font module using `bdf2dict`.

-In this example I have cloned the *ezFBfont* repo alongside a folder for my project on my PC, and used relative paths for the tool and font source.
+I’ve cloned the *ezFBfont* repo and created a folder for my project.
+I’m using relative paths for the tool and font source.

-The font module file is generated and saved in the local working directory, then copied to the target device via the IDE (or whatever method used).
+The font module is generated and saved in the working directory.
+You’ll then copy it to the target device through your IDE or any other method.

-See the [`bdf2dict`](../BDF2DICT.md) page to understand the options used here; we are using the unifont `.bdf` file, prefixing our output files with `my_`, and passing the charset in a (unicode) text file.
+Check the [`bdf2dict`](../BDF2DICT.md) page for more details on the options used here.
+We’re using the **unifont** `.bdf` file, prefixing our output files with `my_`, and passing the charset in a (unicode) text file.

 ```console
 user@pc:~/MPython/uniProj$ python ../microPyEZfonts/bdf2dict.py ../microPyEZfonts/Unicode/unifont_15.1.05/unifont-15.1.05.bdf my_ unicode.txt